Struct rusqlite::Statement

 Consumes the statement.

-implementation, but allows callers to see any errors
+Functionally equivalent to the Drop implementation, but allows callers to see any errors

 that occur.